 -Promotion and sponsorship of arts education programs—such as NMWA’s Exploring Art and Discovering Art—for Arizona school children.

--Arts symposia and seminars geared towards educating the public about women artists through lectures, panel discussions, book signings, and other special events. (are saunas good for your skin?)
+- Arts symposia, publications, and seminars geared towards educating the public about women artists through lectures, panel discussions, book signings, and other special events.

 The only requirement to become a member of NMWA’s Arizona State Committee is that you must become a member of the National Museum of Women in the Arts and then register with Fran Elliott at firstname.lastname@example.org